|

 What's the lowest frequency the Acousonde can record?

-- Each acoustic channel incorporates four high-pass filters located at:
+acoustic channel incorporates four high-pass filters.
+The specific characteristics

-- the preamplifier input, set by the shunt resistor across
+- the preamplifier input, set by the input shunt resistor and

 the hydrophone capacitance;